-Create memories with a week (or weekend) of fun in Louisville.
+Create memories with a week (or weekend) of Summer fun in Louisville.
 We’ve pulled together a suggested list of family-friendly attractions and hidden gems around town below that are perfect for exploring.

 Great for Teenages & "Tween"-agers